sam0il/digit-recognizer-gui/README.md

 This is a simple handwritten digit recognizer using a convolutional neural network trained on the MNIST dataset.
 It includes a Tkinter-based GUI where you can draw digits and get predictions from the trained model.

 > **Note:**
-> This project is intended as a **test/demo** to explore basic AI model integration with a GUI.
+> This project is intended as a **Learning Project** to explore basic AI model integration with a GUI.
 The accuracy is decent but not production-ready.

 ## Features